Script and Language of Ancient Egypt

 The texts can be divided into two stages: Earlier Egyptian, basically all written texts from before 1400 BCE, and Later Egyptian, i.e. all later texts, including most surviving papyri.
 Earlier Egyptian can be subdivided into Old and Middle Egyptian, while Later Egyptian can be subdivided into Late Egyptian, Demotic and ultimately Coptic.

 Writing on stone is unforgiving of mistakes and time-consuming in the long run, and a growing government was demanding something a lot easier and faster.
 The papyrus plant was abundant in the Nile delta, and already used to make baskets, rope and much more.
 The idea of using papyrus as a writing medium was nothing short of revolutionary.
 A system was soon devised, using a reed brush dipped in ink to write hieroglyphs on the papyrus.
 Writing elaborate hieroglyphs in ink is very impractical, and a simplified script that retained the form of the hieroglyphs, but was easier and faster to write soon emerged: Cursive Hieroglyphs.
-But even this was still slow, and not suited for everyday administrative purposes, so an even faster and more simplified system soon emerged: Hieratic.
+But even this was still slow, and not suited for everyday administrative purposes, so an even faster and more simplified system came into being: Hieratic.

 Egyptian scripts